 3.1.
-All staff, supply staff, volunteers, visitors, governors and contractors understand safeguarding children is everyone's responsibility.
-Any person who receives a disclosure of abuse, an allegation or suspects that abuse may have occurred must report it immediately to Natasha Harrison (Designated Safeguarding Lead; DSL) or, in their absence, to Gemma Grimaldi (Deputy DSL).
-In the absence of either of the above, concerns will be brought to the attention of the most senior member of staff on site.
+All staff, supply staff, volunteers, visitors, governors and contractors understand that safeguarding children is everyone's responsibility.
+Any person who receives a disclosure of abuse, an allegation or suspects that abuse may have occurred must report it immediately to Natasha Harrison (Designated Safeguarding Lead; DSL) or, in their absence, to Gemma Grimaldi (Deputy DSL), or Rachel Stanley (Deputy DSL).
+In the absence of any of the above, concerns will be brought to the attention of the most senior member of staff on site.
 Staff understand that if there is an immediate risk of harm then the police or First Response will be called directly, and the DSL will be updated at the earliest opportunity.

-- 3.2 Staff must maintain a good working knowledge of the Buckinghamshire Continuum of Need The Continuum of Need Buckinghamshire Safeguarding Children Partnership (buckssafeguarding.org.uk) and any updates and how it should be used to inform decision making regarding a referral to First Response. - 3.3 Staff have the skills, knowledge and understanding to keep both looked after children and previously looked after children safe. - 3.4 Staff understand vulnerability and that barriers exist when recognising abuse and neglect for children.
+- 3.2 Staff must maintain a good working knowledge of the Buckinghamshire Continuum of Need The Continuum of Need - Buckinghamshire Safeguarding Children Partnership (buckssafeguarding.org.uk) and any updates and how it should be used to inform decision making regarding a referral to First Response.

+- 3.3 Staff have the skills, knowledge and understanding to keep both looked after children and previously looked after children safe.

+- 3.4 Staff understand vulnerability and that barriers exist when recognising abuse and neglect for children.
 Consider the following groups who may have increased vulnerability:

+- 0

+- Young carers

+- Children with SEND

+- Children living with domestic abuse

+- Children experiencing poor mental health

-- Young carers - Children with SEND - Children living with domestic abuse - Children whose parents suffer with poor mental health, including substance misuse - Criminal exploitation, including sexual exploitation, radicalisation and gang involvement - Look after children and previously look after children - Children who have a social worker - Privately fostered children - Asylum seekers - So-called Honour Based Violence, including FGM and forced marriage - Children who frequently go missing or whose attendance is a concern - Children who are part of the LGBTQ group or who are exploring gender identification - Children who are at risk of discrimination due to faith and belief, race or ethnicity. - 3.5.
+- Children whose parents suffer with poor mental health, including substance misuse

+- Criminal exploitation, including sexual exploitation, radicalisation and gang involvement - Look after children and previously look after children - Children who have a social worker - Privately fostered children - Asylum seekers - So-called Honour Based Violence, including FGM and forced marriage - Children who frequently go missing or whose attendance is a concern - Children who are part of the LGBTQ group or who are exploring gender identification - Children who are at risk of discrimination due to faith and belief, race or ethnicity - Children who have English as an additional language (EAL) - Children who are living in temporary accommodation. - 3.5.
 The Governing Body understands and fulfills its safeguarding responsibilities.